 What’s actually in it?

 “Traditional toners were largely alcohol based, which could cause irritation and dryness.
 Many of them also contained witch hazel and/or salicylic acid to clarify acne-prone skin,” Dr. Samolitis explains.
-However, the toner market has experienced a recent renaissance of sorts, expanding to address additional skincare concerns.
+However, the market has experienced a recent renaissance of sorts, expanding to address additional skincare concerns.
 “Now there are many kinds of toners available, including those with micellar water, rose water, essential oils, and emollients such as glycerin to provide more hydration,” she continues.

 Can you still use an exfoliating toner if your regimen includes other actives?

 “Toners can enhance the penetration of active ingredients by removing excess oil and skin debris prior to applying those actives,” says Dr. Samolitis.
-“Toners with a combination of exfoliating acids in light concentrations (glycolic, salicylic, or lactic acid) are best for this purpose.”
+“Those with a combination of exfoliating acids in light concentrations (glycolic, salicylic, or lactic acid) are best for this purpose.”

 To avoid compromising your skin barrier, slowly introduce new products and active ingredients.
 To play it safe, you can start by diluting a cotton pad with water before applying toner.
 You can also build up from a patch test to once weekly, every other day, daily, and twice daily based on your skin’s response.